-Madagascar voters go to the polls to choose a president
+Madagascar starts counting ballots in presidential race

-TOAMASINA, Madagascar (AP) — Voting started Wednesday in Madagascar where nearly 10 million citizens are casting their ballots to elect a president with hopes that a new leader will take this Indian Ocean island nation out of chronic poverty and corruption.
+TOAMASINA, Madagascar (AP) — Vote counting started Wednesday evening in Madagascar where citizens cast their ballots with hopes that a new leader will take this Indian Ocean island nation out of chronic poverty and corruption.

+Polls closed at 5 p.m. local time (1800GMT) after a day of generally calm and uneventful voting.

-The 36 candidates have all promised to improve the country’s economy, create new jobs and end graft, but the three leaders in the race are familiar faces who offer little chance of a dramatic change, say political analysts.
+The 36 presidential candidates have all promised to improve the country’s economy, create new jobs and end graft, but the three leaders in the race are familiar faces who offer little chance of a dramatic change, say political analysts.

-In the capital, Antananarivo, the delivery of election materials caused some polling stations to open 15 to 30 minutes after the official time.
+“I was looking forward to this election because the misery in Madagascar is everywhere!
+Our country is rich!
+Why are the Malagasy people, for the most part, poor?” said Judith Rasolofo, 52, a housewife with five children.
+“I want to see something new in Madagascar!”

 Most Read Nation & World Stories